k-seth/ClanRecruiting/README.md

 #### Linux

 1. Using the terminal, navigate to the ClanRecruiting directory
-2. mv config_template.json config.json
-3. Run "npm install"
-4. Type "npm run dev 3030"
+2. Enter "sh run.sh"
-5. Go to "localhost:3030"
+3. Go to "localhost:3030"
-6. If you have never run the program click "Setup Data"
+4. If you have never run the program click "Setup Data"
    * This will get the current clan rosters from Wargaming.
-7. Every couple of hours, click "Find Players" to run a check and update the data
+5. Every couple of hours, click "Find Players" to run a check and update the data
-8. TODO: Create shell script

 ### Trouble shooting